 A major draw for finance leaders is the widespread adoption of mobile devices, and the rapid acceptance of mobile banking as a viable alternative to the high cost of completing transactions in physical branches.

 A recent study by eMarketer found that 46.9% of the United States adult population conducted banking activities on a feature phone, smartphone or tablet in 2015, and this number is growing rapidly. eMarketer projects that by 2018, nine in 10 US digital banking users will be mobile bankers.
 This acceptance of mobile allows banks to proactively plan for 2-way, value added conversations for both parties along this channel.

 The finance sector, accordingly, has actively been embracing mobility in their customer engagement strategies.
-A recent global study of Fortune 2000 companies by IDC showed that 80% of all financial services companies are currently using, or plan on using integrated mobility- channel solutions such as SMS, App Push Messaging, Voice, Email & Social to communicate or interact with their customers and employees
+A recent global study of Fortune 2000 companies by IDC showed that 80% of all financial services companies are currently using, or plan on using integrated mobility-channel solutions such as SMS, App Push Messaging, Voice, Email & Social to communicate or interact with their current and potential customers, and employees.

 The Impact of Mobile Messaging